-To celebrate the 35th anniversary of the day all four original members of Kiss released their own solo albums (Sept.
+Back in 2013, to celebrate the 35th anniversary of the day all four original members of Kiss released their own solo albums (Sept.
 18, 1978), we asked our readers to choose the best 10 songs from the 39 that appear on the records.
-The results are in, and they vary dramatically, with one member of the group hogging more than half of the list and another being shut out completely.
+The results varied dramatically, with one member of the group hogging more than half of the list and another being shut out completely.
 As you can see, lead guitarist Ace Frehley was the big winner, and Paul Stanley did pretty good for himself too.
 Gene Simmons, who treated his album as an experimental vacation, turns up just once.
 As for Peter Criss?
 Well, he got dissed pretty hard, with his highest-ranking song barely cracking the Top 20 of our countdown.
 Here are the tracks you chose as the Top 10 Kiss Solo Album Songs.

 The Kiss solo albums were made, at least partially, because some members were frustrated with the creative direction of the band or their roles within the group.
 It doesn't seem Paul Stanley suffered from anything like that, though.
 Left to his own devices, he basically just made another (darn good) Kiss record, primarily composed of straight-ahead, hooky anthems like this one.